-Mr Morritt is a core member of the Sheffield Specialist Skin Multidisciplinary Team (SSMDT) and regularly treats patients with different types of skin cancer and benign moles.
+Mr Morritt is a core member of the Sheffield Specialist Skin Multidisciplinary Team (SSMDT) and regularly treats patients with different types of skin cancer including BCC, SCC and Malignant melanoma.

 Types of skin cancer

 Mr Morritt regularly treats a wide variety of skin cancers both in the NHS at the Royal Hallamshire Hospital, Sheffield and also in the Private sector at BMI Thornbury and Claremont Private Hospitals in Sheffield.

 Mr Morritt also offers treatment for the rarer types of skin cancer including:

 Dermatofibromasarcoma protruberans (DFSP)